 Feeling extremely full at this point and wondering how we would possibly complete the remaining tastings on the tour we head out for a walk through Ueno Park and learn a bit of its history.
 Although we’ve walked through here before I wasn’t aware of its strategic importance in Japan and Tokyo’s history.
 A major battle was fought on this site in 1868 and the first public park in Japan was founded here shortly after in 1876.

 There was once a massive temple complex here but today only 3 of those buildings remain and the most dominant today due to its height is the pagoda.
 The temple was built for the 1st and 3rd shogun and was the most prosperous in all of Tokyo.
-The head priest designed it to mirror aspects of Kiyomizudera temple with it’s cantilevered viewing deck bringing a little touch of Kyoto to the people of Tokyo.
+The head priest designed it to mirror aspects of Kiyomizudera temple with its cantilevered viewing deck bringing a little touch of Kyoto to the people of Tokyo.

 Back on the streets of Ueno, we head into a large casual corner izakaya specialising in gyoza.
 Gyoza is a form of dumpling that originated in China but has become a firm favourite in Japan and part of the Ueno food culture.
 Tomoko orders a couple of plates for our table to share and I try to make a mental note of where we are so we can find this place again.
 I’m a huge fan of gyoza and the ones here are really very good.